srid/neuron/CONTRIBUTING.md

 git add dep/reflex-dom-pandoc
 ```

-Don‘t forget to revert the temporary changes to your `project.nix`.

 ## Guidelines when submitting a PR

 ### Autoformatting

 Run the `bin/format` script to auto-format your Haskell source changes using [ormolu](https://github.com/tweag/ormolu).

 ### Test your build